 There’s no point asking the CIO to interview a potential new marketing assistant, or the Sales Director to interview an accounts payable candidate.
 Nor should you bother bringing the Financial Controller in to meet an applicant for a customer support vacancy.

-What about a panel interview?
+Should you run a panel interview?

 If a potential new hire might be working across the business – in other words they might interact with people in product development, sales and marketing – then for a 2nd stage meeting you could always invite the candidate in for a panel interview.